Samuel Tenka

 The United States shall enter or exit treaties with the signature of the President once ratified by two thirds of Senators present.

-WAR POWERS --- The President shall be commander of the militia of the United States.
+POWERS IN WAR AND EMERGENCY --- The President shall be commander of the militia of the United States.

-The President, if engaging in violent Conflict not explicitly and specifically scoped within a declaration of war or other act of Congress, shall within 72 hours alert the Leaders of the Senate and of the House, and shall, unless by unanimous consent of the Leaders of the Senate, within an additional 72 hours cease the conflict; and either way, the Leaders shall report on the conflict to the Congress, which may then by a simple majority in each Chamber regulate or cease the conflict.
+The President, if engaging in violent conflict not explicitly and specifically scoped within a declaration of war or other act of Congress, shall within 72 hours alert the Leaders of the Senate and of the House, and shall, unless by unanimous consent of the Leaders of the Senate, within an additional 72 hours cease the conflict; in either case, the Leaders shall report on the conflict to the Congress, which may then by a simple majority in each Chamber regulate or cease the conflict.

-HABEAS --- The President shall have power, with the assent of the Congress, to suspend the privilege of the writ of habeas corpus, in cases of rebellion or invasion for which the publc saferty may require such suspension, and in no other cases and for no longer duration.
+The President shall have power, with the assent of the Congress, to suspend the privilege of the writ of habeas corpus.
+And see Article 6, which further limits this privilege to: "in cases of rebellion or invasion for which the publc safety may require such suspension, and in no other cases and for no longer duration."

-PARDON POWER --- The President may propose reprieves or pardons for offenses against the United States, except in cases of impeachment, which once signed by more than one third of Senators present shall be granted.
+PARDON POWER --- The President may, except in cases of impeachment, propose reprieves or pardons for offenses against the United States, shall be granted once signed by more than one third of Senators duly sworn.

 Article 3